Skip to main content

 Your Personal NASA Guide to the Night Sky

 Preston Dyches, Christopher Harris, and Lisa Poje are the science communicators and space enthusiasts who produce this monthly video series for NASA at the Jet Propulsion Laboratory.
-Additional astronomy subject matter guidance is provided by Bill Dunford, Gary Spiers, and Lyle Tavernier.
+Bill Dunford, Gary Spiers, and Lyle Tavernier provide additional guidance on astronomy.
 Retired NASA Program Manager Gordon Johnston provides the daily guide.

 Amateur Observers' Society of New York